costa2400/Project30_420-DW2-AS/README.md

 # Project30_420-DW2-AS
-## Web Client Development Project30 Lavn
+## Web Client Development Project Costa Giannakakis
-VN is the abbreviation for Vietnam and the word "La" with an accent literally means "this is" in Vietnamese.
-In short, Lavn means "This is Vietnam".

 ## Introduction
-In this project, I have created a website for a Vietnamese restaurant call Lavn.
+In this project, I have created a website for my favourite Vietnamese restaurant call Lavn.

 ### Table of Contents
 - [Prerequisites](#prerequisites)